 That is how this valley formed and why today you do not see any stream flowing in it – a classic dry valley!

 You can see from here that the valley floor bends away to the left.
 This would have been the path of natural flow and least resistance for the summer meltwaters.

 Take the path down through the deepest part of the valley following in the footsteps of the ice.
 Notice the chalk in the path under your feet and the outcrops of chalk on the hillsides.
 When the path starts to narrow and bends left, you will reach a gate on your right. head towards it then double back along a grassy track up to your right towards a line of trees (with the Dyke on your right).
 At the summit, cross a stile on the left and follow the footpath across a field towards a group of red tiled buildings at Saddlescombe Farm.
 There is a lovely café here (The Hiker’s Rest).

 When you reach a parking area by the road opposite Saddlescombe Farm turn left along the grass verge and ignore the signs for the South Downs Way off to the right.
 Instead keep ahead for a few more yards to reach a public footpath sign on the left.
 Turn left here, down the grass bank and over a stile.
 Bear right to join the tarmac path which heads steadily downhill and swings right.

 Just before the tarmac path begins to swing left you will reach a fork with a waymark post.
 Fork left here, to join the narrower stone path (marked with a black arrow) which runs alongside the power lines on the left.
 A little way along, the path swings right down into a tunnel of trees to reach a stile.
 Cross this and follow the path under the trees, taking care of the tree roots underfoot.
 You will emerge to a T-junction with a bridleway.
 Turn right and follow the path to reach a lake.

 3 Poynings lake

 As you walked down through the forest did you notice some muddy ponds in amongst the trees?
-And now we’ve reached a sizable lake.
+And now we’ve reached a sizeable lake.
 We’ve finally found the water!